 Respiratory syncytial virus (RSV) is a common respiratory virus that usually causes mild, cold-like symptoms.
 Young children and older adults, especially those with certain underlying health conditions, are at higher risk for severe illness from RSV.
 Prophylaxis is available for children who qualify.
 For more information, contact your health care provider.

-In week 13, RSV activity in children <5 years increased and was above levels observed at this time in previous seasons.
+In week 19, RSV activity in children <5 years increased and was above levels observed at this time during typical seasonal activity.